-June 30, 2023 December 31, 2022 September 30, 2023 December 31, 2022 (In millions) (In millions) Estimated fair value of derivatives in a net liability position (1) Estimated fair value of derivatives in a net liability position (1) \$ 1,640 \$ 2,260 Estimated fair value of derivatives in a net liability position (1) \$ 3,186 \$ 2,260 Estimated fair value of collateral provided (2): Estimated fair value of collateral provided (2): Estimated fair value of collateral provided (2): Fixed maturity securities Fixed maturity securities \$ 4,432 \$ 4,894 Fixed maturity securities \$ 5,567 \$ 4,894
+September 30, December 2023 31, 2022 (In millions) March March 31, 2024 December 31, 2023 31, (In millions) Estimated fair value of derivatives in a net liability position (1) Estimated fair value of derivatives in a net liability position (1) \$ 3,186 \$ 2,260 Estimated fair value of collateral provided (2): Estimated fair value of collateral provided (2): Fixed maturity securities Fixed maturity securities Fixed maturity securities Fixed maturity securities Fixed maturity securities Fixed maturity securities \$ 5,567 \$ 4,894

 (1) After taking into consideration the existence of netting agreements.
 (2) Substantially all of the Company's collateral arrangements provide for daily posting of collateral for the full value of the derivative contract.
 As a result, if the credit-contingent provisions of derivative contracts in a net liability position were triggered, minimal additional assets would be required to be posted as collateral or needed to settle the instruments immediately.
 Additionally, the Company is required to pledge initial margin for certain new over-the-counter ("OTC") bilateral contracts between two counterparties ("OTC-bilateral") derivative transactions to third-party custodians.